y-sunflower/gifing/README.md

 <img src="https://github.com/JosephBARBIERDARNAL/static/blob/main/python-libs/gifing/image.png?raw=true" alt="pypalettes logo" align="right" width="160px"/>

-A super simple python tool for creating GIF!
+A super-simple python tool for creating GIFs!

+`gifing` offers a single `GIF()` class, which lets you create GIFs with images of different sizes (which is very handy), define a background colour and (of course) control the duration of the images.

+Let's see how it works!

 <br><br>